5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/Optimizing_CPU_Power_ Management.md

 For 10th Gen Intel Core CPUs, a `iMac20,x` SMBIOS is best suited because it supports the iGPU (other than `iMacPro1,1` and `MacPro7,1`).
 For i5/i7, use [iMac20,1](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20%2C1), for i9 use [iMac20,2](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20,2).

 Since I have an i9-10850K, I am using `iMac20,2`.
 The system runs smoother than using iMac19.1 which if for Coffee Lake CPUs.
 The performance is also better and the idle frequency is lower.
-But it can be optimized even further with the help of `CPUFriend.kext` and an additional data provider kext which can be generated using a python script caled [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) (click on »Code« and select »Download zip«).
+But it can be optimized even further with the help of `CPUFriend.kext` and an additional data provider kext which can be generated using a python script called [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) (click on »Code« and select »Download zip«).

 ## Preparations: checking/correcting the Board-ID